mozilla/gecko-dev/toolkit/components/telemetry/docs/data/health-ping.rst

 to avoid losing collected data.

 This ping is intended to be really small.
-The client id and profile group id are submitted with this ping.
+The client id is submitted with this ping.

 .. code-block:: js